 Effective July 1, 1984, the Company adopted a qualified retirement plan designed to meet the requirements of Section 401(k) of the Code.
 The Company makes matching contributions of fifty cents (\$0.50) for each dollar (\$1.00) of a participant's contribution to the 401(k) Plan that does not exceed six percent of his or her annual compensation.
 The only form of benefit payment under the 401(k) Plan is a single lump-sum payment equal to the vested balance in the participant's account on the date the distribution is processed.
 Under the 401(k) Plan, the full amount of a participant's vested accrued benefit is payable upon his termination of employment, retirement, total and permanent disability, or death.
-Also under the 401(k) Plan, a participant may withdraw his or her pre-tax contributions to the extent of certain specified instances of financial hardship and may withdraw any amount from his or her rollover account for any reason.
-Amounts contributed by the Company to the accounts of the named executive officers under this plan are reported in the "All Other Compensation" column of the Summary Compensation Table on page 19.
+Also under the 401(k) Plan, a participant may withdraw his or her pre-tax contributions to the extent of certain specified instances of financial hardship and may withdraw any amount from his or her pre-tax contribution account for any reason after attaining age 59 1/2.
+In addition, a participant may withdraw any amount from his or her rollover account for any reason.
+Amounts contributed by the Company to the accounts of the named executive officers under this plan are reported in the "All Other Compensation" column of the Summary Compensation Table on page 21.